cognitara/Badr/docs/cline_enhancements.md

 ./scripts/setup_mcp_servers.sh
 ```

-This will set up the Python Documentation and Hardware Testing MCP servers and configure Cline to use them.
+This will set up the Python Documentation, Hardware Testing, and Distributed System MCP servers and configure Cline to use them.

 ### 3. Testing Framework